dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 5. Windows Virtual Desktop host pool

     - How many con-current sessions will be required to access the virtual desktop image?
-        - We will design the capacity to support the full 250 workstations that were identified in our initial discussions with the customer.
+        - We will design the capacity to support the full 250 sessions that were identified in our initial discussions with the customer.

     - How many virtual machines are required to support the number of con-current sessions?
         - You should have used the Azure pricing calculator to create an initial capacity estimate.
-This estimate calculated 25 DS4s v3 instances as the base availability set with 10 virtual desktops per host.
+This estimate calculated at most 31 DS2s v3 instances as the base availability set with 8 virtual desktop sessions per host (according to: https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs) .
 Additional instances to scale as capacity increases.
-The example estimate can be accessed here: https://azure.com/e/42510b06f9be4721a00bd279c451352f
+The example estimate can be accessed here: https://azure.com/e/296a636cede24f1c859b42a63687c80c

 - Diagram of the on-premises to Azure Windows Virtual Desktop solution: